Description

 Common Name: The Swamp Fox

 Tells: Reddish- or buff-brown cap pales from the edge in.
-Pale yellow flesh bruises bluegreen, fading to peach & then dull pinkish orange.
-Unpleasant chemical odor.
+Pale yellow cap flesh slowly bruises blue–green, fading to peach & then pinkish orange.
+Unpleasant chemical odor, also described as “green corn.”

 Other Information: Cap bruises blue green, changing to olive green & then brown.
 Cap may taste taste slightly acidic.
-Pale yellow pores bruise bluegreen, fading to olive.
+Pale yellow or buff pores bruise blue–green, fading to olive.
 Stem is reddish brown below, pale yellow high, pinches at the base & may have vertical striations.
-Pale yellow stem flesh slowly bruises bluegreen higher up, fading to bright chrome yellow.
+Pale yellow stem flesh slowly bruises blue–green higher up, fading to bright chrome yellow.
 White mycelium.
-The one confirmed find occurred in an area of mixed oak and pine, in the fall.
+Has been found in an area of mixed oak and pine, in the fall, and in deciduous woods in June.

 Science Notes: A new species first published in 2021.
 The name honors mycologist Alan E. Bessette.
-This extraordinarily rare species has only been found once, in the Francis Marion National Forest in South Carolina (hence the common name).
+An extraordinarily rare species first found in the Francis Marion National Forest in South Carolina (hence the common name).
+See also the DNA-confirmed Mississippi find at MO 447386.

 Edibility: Unknown.